Judge-Girl/Judge-Girl/README.md

 ### Software Design (Clean Architecture/DDD)

-**This project is a taste of the practicality of the (Topological) Microservice, Clean Architecture and Domain-Driven Design**.
+**This project is a taste of the practicality of (Topological) Microservice, Clean Architecture and Domain-Driven Design (DDD)**.
-Topological Microservice emphasizes that Judge-Girl is capable of being deployed in a form of **both monoliths or microservices**.
+Topological Microservice emphasizes that Judge-Girl should be capable of being deployed in a form of **both monoliths or microservices**.
+(Currently, we only support the microservices option)

 Here are some overview introductions of our software design.
 For more details, please navigate to the `docs/` folder.

 Judge Girl follows clean-architecture and DDD.
-The package structure is based on **four subdomains (Student, Problem, Submission, Exam)** and **four design forces (Domain Logic, Tech Stack, View Model, Judger)**.
+The package structure is based on **four bounded context (Student, Problem, Submission, Academy)** with **three design forces (Domain Logic, Tech Stack, Client)**.

-The following represents our primary package structure that **entirely practices [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)**.  <br>
+The following represents our primary package structure that **practices [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)**.  <br>

 ```
-├── API (Force: Client / View Model)
+├── API (Force: Client)
 │   ├── API-Commons
 │   ├── Judger-API
 │   ├── Student-API